canh25xp/GraduationThesis/OUTLINES.md

 Gradio is another famous Python library that allows users to create web interfaces.
 Gradio's primary strength lies in its simplicity and ease of integration with machine learning models.
-Moreover, its seamless integration with Hugging Face Spaces enabled public access to the GEC models
+Moreover, its seamless integration with Hugging Face Spaces enabled public access to the GEC models.

 It was used in the early development of GecWeb to create a prototype interface for testing the GEC models.
 With only less than 20 lines of code, I was able to create a functional web interface that could process text input and display the corrected output.